The following is an overview of ATA e-Business Program projects along with their status and links to their respective working groups/project teams.

 Aircraft Transfer Records Project

 Electronic Aircraft Records will facilitate and lower the cost of transferring an aircraft, for example at the end of a lease.
 The Aircraft Transfer Records (ATR) project has developed industry standard XML formats for several information sets which are typically provided including AD Status, Repair / Damage Status, Last Done Next Due Maintenance Status, Installed/Tracked Parts Status, SB / Mod status as well as Aircraft / Engine Status.
 They have also developed an electronic Crate which allows metadata to be added to other document types.
 The benefits of standardization of these records include higher accuracy due to less re-keying, lower cost and more rapid record review and easier transfer into the recipient’s system.
+Version 2017.2 was recently published.
 The next face-to-face meeting will be in Seattle in late September 2017.
-Version 2017.2 is expected to be published shortly.

 Data Harmonization Project